dcos/examples/minio/1.11/README.md

 ![Minio Service](img/minio-service.png)

-- Once Minio has been deployed, navigate to the IP/hostname of Public Agent where Marathon-LB is installed and the port you specified.
+- Once Minio has been deployed, navigate to the http://PUBLIC-AGENT-IP:9000 of Public Agent where Marathon-LB is installed.
 To customize deployed minio server, continue reading or go to [Access Minio Browser](#access-minio-browser) section.

 ### Customize Minio using GUI

-- To customize the storage and network configuration, select the minio service, then select `Edit`.
+- To customize minio service configuration after deployment, select the service from Services, then click on `Edit` button from top right corner.

   - Service - You can specify how much memory you want to dedicate to minio service, which image version to deploy, CPUs and container runtime([Docker Runtime](https://docs.mesosphere.com/1.11/deploying-services/containerizers/docker-containerizer/) and [UCR](https://docs.mesosphere.com/1.11/deploying-services/containerizers/ucr/)).